learnk8s/learnk8s.io/src/custom-authentication/content.md

 _Bingo!_

-Updating the password in the LDAP directory made it immediately valid for the Kubernetes cluster.
+Since Alice's password in the central LDAP directory has been changed to `otherpassword`, the token `alice:otherpassword` is now valid and the authentication succeeds.

-_By now you can conclude that your custom LDAP authentication scheme works as expected._
+_With all these results, you can conclude that your custom authentication method works as expected._

 **Congratulations!**

+_You successfully implemented LDAP authentication for Kubernetes!_

-You should also have noticed the advantages of using a centralised user management system, such as LDAP:
+By now, you should also have noticed the advantages of using an external centralised user management system, such as an LDAP directory:

-- Users can use their existing credentials for new applications and services
+- Users can use the same credentials for multiple applications and services
+- All applications and services has access to the same set of user information
-- Updating a piece of user information (such as a password) makes it immediately available across all the applications that use the centralised authentication system
+- Updating a password or another piece of information makes it immediately applicable to all applications and services
-- Admins can manage all user information centrally and there's no risk of fragmentation and configuration drifts
+- All user information is managed only once at a central place and there's no need to keep multiple data sets in sync

-_That's the end of this tutorial._
+_This is the end of this tutorial._

-As an important last step, you should delete all the GCP resources that you created as soon as you don't need them anymore.

 ## Cleaning up